 Reasons for Sudden Tree Death

 Likewise, if you give your tree too much fertilizer, the tree’s roots are not able to take in sufficient water to keep the tree healthy.
-But you are likely to see symptoms like leaf wilting well before the tree dies.
+You are likely to see symptoms like leaf wilting well before the tree dies.

 Other nutrient deficiencies also show up in leaf color.
 If your trees show yellowing leaves, you should take notice.
 Then you can avoid having to ask: why is my tree dead?